 Section 13.3 Transactions with Affiliates.
 In connection with its obligations hereunder relating to the purchase or procurement of services for the Facilities (including without limitation food and beverage services, ticketing services, Commercial Rights sales, web design services and graphic design services), Manager may purchase or procure such services, or otherwise transact business with, an Affiliate of Manager, provided that the prices charged and services rendered by such Affiliate are competitive with those obtainable from any unrelated parties rendering comparable services.
-Manager shall provide to Commission reasonable evidence establishing the competitive nature of such prices and services, including, if appropriate, competitive bids from other persons seeking to render such services at the Facilities.
+Manager shall provide to Commission reasonable evidence establishing the competitive nature of such prices and services at the Facilities.